KamilaBorowska/Porygon-Z/README.md

 It contains a short tutorial for regular expressions.

 If you still cannot survive regular expressions, you can put string here.
 It's less flexible, but it works.
 Mostly.
+Please note that prefixes are only needed for conferences/channels, but they are removed automatically if you will use them anyway in private messages.

 ## Running